Fractional Quantum Hall States of the $\mathcal{A}$ phase in the Second Landau Level: Abstract

 \section{Abstract}

-A proposal of the existence of an {\em Anomalous} phase ($\mathcal{A}$-phase) at the experimental range of moderate Landau-level-mixing strength has recently been made for $5/2$ state.
-We here report that the gapped $\mathcal{A}$-phase is generic to the sequence of spin-polarized fractional quantum Hall states with filling fractions $\nu = n/(nm-1)$ and $\nu = 1-n/(nm-1)$, $(n \geqslant 1,\,m\geqslant 3)$, thereby predicting several other states in addition to the observed ones in the second Landau level for GaAs systems.
-Our proposed trial wave functions for all these states have remarkably high overlaps with the corresponding exact ground states and can support non-Abelian quasiparticle excitations with charge $e/[2(nm-1)]$.
+A proposal of the existence of an {\em Anomalous} phase ($\mathcal{A}$ phase) [\href{https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.131.056202}{Das {\it et al.}, Phys.
+Rev. Lett. {\bf 131}, 056202 (2023)}] at the experimental range of moderate Landau-level-mixing strength has recently been made for $5/2$ state.
+We here report that the gapped $\mathcal{A}$ phase is generic to the sequence of spin-polarized fractional quantum Hall states with filling fractions $\nu = n/(nm-1)$ and $\nu = 1-n/(nm-1)$, $(n \geqslant 1,\,m\geqslant 3)$, that exhausts almost all the observed states and also predicts some states in the second Landau level for GaAs systems.
+Our proposed trial wavefunctions for all these states have remarkably high overlaps with the corresponding exact ground states and can support non-Abelian quasiparticle excitations with charge $e/[2(nm-1)]$.
 By analyzing edge modes, we predict experimentally verifiable thermal Hall conductance $2.5(\pi^2 k_B^2T/3h)$ for all the states in these sequences.